Quality Interior Paint for Bathrooms

-Several kinds of interior house paint finish exist, including and not limited to: flat, flat enamel, matte, low sheen, low luster, eggshell, pearl, satin, medium luster, semi-gloss, gloss, and high-gloss.
+Several kinds of interior house paint finish exist, including but not limited to flat, flat enamel, matte, low sheen, low luster, eggshell, pearl, satin, medium luster, semi-gloss, gloss, and high-gloss.
 That’s a lot!
 Right?

 Most people don’t want their bathroom walls coated entirely with high-gloss paint anyways!
 To be frank, it little blinding.

 Instead, high-gloss paint should be reserved for smaller surfaces.
 These include things like trim and cabinets.